Skip to main content

 There are a lot of great things about parenting teenagers: They are more independent; you can watch good TV shows and movies with them; they can be really, legitimately funny; and occasionally they make their own food.

 But sometimes getting my two teenage sons to do something — anything — with my husband and I can be a struggle.
 And I get it.
 They are pulling away and becoming their own people, as they should.
-But sometimes it can feel really nice to do something together.
+But even as they grow and change, it can still feel really nice to do something together.

 I’ve rounded up some of the best Seattle-area activities that teenagers will enjoy.
 But be sure to keep in mind the most important thing when engaging with your teen: You have to embrace what they are interested in.
 Does your teen love playing Dungeons and Dragons?
 Then it’s time to learn the difference between a druid and a wizard.
 Are they obsessed with skateboarding?
 Prepare to watch approximately 10,000 attempts at a kickflip.
 Do you have a theater kid on your hands?
 Sign them up for TeenTix and then get familiar with your local theater season.
 Teens need to know that you see, hear and value them.
 Engaging in their world and their activities is a great way to show it.

-I hope this list gives you some suggestions for fun family activities, but make sure your teen is involved with the decision making.
-Read this list out loud over dinner tonight, or just forward them this article and ask them what sounds interesting.
+I hope this list gives you some suggestions for fun family activities, but make sure your teen is involved with the decision-making.
+Read this list out loud over dinner tonight, or just forward this article to them and ask them what sounds interesting.
 You might be surprised at their response.

 Go axe throwing

-Have you ever watched a TV character chuck an axe through the air and nail their target and thought, “I wonder if I could do that”?
+Have you ever watched a TV character chuck an axe through the air, nail their target and thought, “I wonder if I could do that”?
 Well, here’s your chance to find out!
-At Blade & Timber Axe Throwing in Seattle’s Capitol Hill neighborhood you can spend 90 minutes throwing axes in your own axe-tossing lane.
+At Blade & Timber Axe Throwing in Seattle’s Capitol Hill neighborhood, you can spend 90 minutes throwing axes in your own axe-tossing lane.
 Don’t worry, the session starts with a lesson and safety instructions.
-If you work up an appetite, there are “lumber snacks,” beer and non-alcoholic drinks for sale.
+If you work up an appetite, there are “lumber snacks,” beer and nonalcoholic drinks for sale.
 Axe-throwers must be at least 10 years old.

-Cost: $36 per person, minimum of two people per lane
+Cost: $36 per person for a 90-minute throwing session with a coach, minimum of two people per lane

 Location: 206 Broadway E., Seattle